Trump thanks Turkey for pastor's release, denies cutting deal

 “Dear Mr. President, as I always pointed out, the Turkish judiciary reached its decision independently,” Erdogan wrote on his Twitter account.
 “I hope that the United States and Turkey will continue their cooperation as the allies that they are, and fight together against terrorist groups.”

 Brunson, who had been under house arrest since July, was flown out of Turkey on Friday.
-Trump was scheduled to meet him at the White House later on Saturday.
+He arrived at Andrews Air Force Base outside Washington on Saturday and was scheduled to meet with Trump at the White House in the afternoon.

 Relations between the two NATO allies have been strained by U.S. support for Kurdish fighters in northern Syria, Turkey’s plans to buy a Russian missile defense system, and the U.S. jailing of an executive at a Turkish state bank in an Iran sanctions-busting case.